-One of North Korea's newest MOUNT facilities is located 21 km northwest of Haeju.
+One of North Korea's newest MOUT facilities is located 21 km northwest of Haeju.
 I have written about these facilities before, but this is a large base, was constructed within the last two years, and is located in an area with several other military training bases that have also undergone expansion.

 A close-up of the mock buildings constructed at the site and another training course.

-The continued construction of MOUNT facilities, some small and some large like Haeju's, points to the regime's commitment to asymmetric warfare and their dedication to the long-standing policy of supporting the forced reunification of the peninsula under Kim family rule.
+The continued construction of MOUT facilities, some small and some large like Haeju's, points to the regime's commitment to asymmetric warfare and their dedication to the long-standing policy of supporting the forced reunification of the peninsula under Kim family rule.